Xyfir/Documentation/xyfir-annotations/integration.md

   - When true, `main`, `before`, and `after` are regular expressions.
   - This property has three possible values: `undefined` (missing, treat as false), `false`, and `true`.
 - `before`: *string* (optional)
-  - This is another string or regex search query that prevents a potential match for the main search query from being accepted if the match for the "before" search does not come *before* the match for the main search.
+  - This is another string or regex search query that prevents a potential match for the "main" subsearch query from being accepted if the match for the "before" subsearch does not come *before* the match for the "main" subsearch.
 This search query should only have a single match within a book's entire content.
   - This property has three possible values: `undefined` (ignore), an empty string (ignore), and a non-empty string (use).
 - `after`: *string* (optional)
-  - This is another string or regex search query that prevents a potential match for the main search query from being accepted if the match for the "after" search does not come *after* the match for the main search.
+  - This is another string or regex search query that prevents a potential match for the "main" subsearch query from being accepted if the match for the "after" subsearch does not come *after* the match for the "main" subsearch.
 This search query should only have a single match within a book's entire content.
   - This property has three possible values: `undefined` (ignore), an empty string (ignore), and a non-empty string (use).

 ## Annotations